Habituation Psychology

 Examples of habituation

 Habituation occurs naturally in various contexts and can be observed through different examples in daily life.
-This phenomenon illustrates how the repeated presentation of a stimulus can affect habituation.
+This phenomenon illustrates how the repeated presentation of a stimulus can affect and overcome habituation.

 - Noise tolerance: Initially, a person living near a train station may be disturbed by the loud sound of trains.
 Over time, they become habituated to the noise and no longer find it disruptive.
 This adaptation demonstrates how habituation allows individuals to adjust to persistent, non-threatening stimuli in their environment.

 - Adaptation to visual stimuli: A baby initially fascinated by a new toy may play with it for extended periods.
 Eventually, as the toy becomes familiar, the baby loses interest and stops engaging with it as much.
-This example shows how habituation affects attention and engagement with visual stimuli over time.
+This example shows how habituation affects attention, engagement, and emotional responses to visual stimuli over time.

 - Adjustment to physical sensations: A person who starts wearing a ring may initially be very aware of its presence.
 However, they become habituated to the sensation over time and stop noticing the ring.
 This adaptation helps individuals to ignore continuous, non-threatening physical sensations.